7 Signs Your Cat Loves You More Than Anything

 2. Rubbing Cheeks

 Has your cat ever came up to you and started rubbing their cheek against your body?
+That’s one of the signs your cat loves you.
 You’ve most likely seen them rub their cheeks against furniture, and your cat does this behavior to make their turf feel like they own it.
 Eventually, the cat will move from rubbing on the furniture to your hands or legs when you pet them.

 The reason behind this action is that there are glands at certain points in your cat’s face.
 When they rub them against something, the glands will secrete an oil.
 This oil marks you as your cat’s person.

-As one of the easiest ways for your cat to tell you that they love you, purring can be soft or very loud.
+As one of the most recognizable signs that cats love you, purring can be soft or very loud.
 This humming noise is one of your cat’s earliest sensations, and your cat may seem to vibrate as they purr.
 The purring noise is usually accompanied by other visual cues that your cat is happy.

 They could knead or curl up in your lap.
 Some cats do also purr when they’re nervous, but it’s usually fairly straightforward and easy to tell if your cat is happy or unhappy by looking at them.